Dornford Yates Biography

 - "A gentleman never takes his hat off with a flourish."

-- "The most priceless possession of the human race is the wonder of the world.
-Yet, latterly, the utmost endeavours of mankind have been to destroy that wonder."
+- "The most priceless possession of the human race is the wonder of the world."

 Frequently Asked Questions (FAQs)